 Principles of the EJF’s work

 The EJF shall operate on a long-term basis as a funding foundation.
 The funding and implementation of the projects are undertaken in cooperation with suitable partners.
 The EJF may develop and implement projects itself.
 The Executive Council acts as a consultative body of the EJF during the whole financing process.
-The Executive Council of the EJF will make: the recommendations on projects, which are suitable to the goals of the EJF; will oversight the execution of the approved projects, will estimate the results of the completed stages and projects; all final decision will be made by the Board of Governors of the EJF.
+The Executive Council of the EJF will make recommendations on projects, which are suitable to the goals of the EJF, oversee the execution of approved projects, estimate the results of the completed stages and projects.
+All final decision will be made by the Board of Governors of the EJF.

 Who can apply for funding?

 Funding can be provided to legal entities under public and private law (hereinafter: “the Applicant”).
 Grants may only be approved for such project executing agencies that guarantee orderly management and are in a position to provide evidence that the funds have been used as agreed.